-- 1) An insulation overlay is not required over heat-resistant insulation - 1) unless the - 1) compressive strength of the top layer of insulation is less than 110 KPa (20 psi). - 2) insulation is mineral wool, and is mechanically fastened through the uppermost insulation layer. - 2) when the top layer in a multi-layered insulation assembly is adhered bitumen-faced mineral wool insulation. - 2) When an overlay board is required over mineral wool insulation, the overlay board must be a moisture resistant gypsum core board measuring at least 12.7 mm (1/2") thick.
+- 1) An insulation overlay is not required over heat-resistant insulation - 1) unless the - 1) compressive strength of the top layer of insulation is less than 110 KPa (20 psi). - 2) insulation is mineral wool, and is mechanically fastened through the uppermost insulation layer. - 2) When an overlay board is required over mineral wool insulation, the overlay board must be a moisture resistant gypsum core board measuring at least 12.7 mm (1/2") thick.
 See also 7.2 concerning Mineral Wool Insulation. - 3) A single layer of insulation overlay is acceptable when an overlay is specified for heat resistant insulation.